 Though arguably ‘legalism’ won out, all three of these schools influenced the first imperial ‘Qin’ dynasty (221-206 BC).
 It is within this dynasty that a meritocratic assessment and promotion system was applied across the imperial bureaucracy in order to achieve a well-functioning Chinese state.
 Arguably, this was a rudimentary ‘social credit system’, albeit one applied only to civil servants, and without a precise ‘score’.

-A key proposed benefit of the new unified social credit system is that, instead of relying on a paper record to manage society, the electronically-integrated system will expedite the analysis process and make oversight easier.
+A key proposed benefit of the new unified social credit system is that, instead of relying on a paper record to manage society, the electronically-integrated system would expedite the analysis process and make oversight easier.

-How Does the China Social Credit System Work?
+How Does China’s Social Credit System Work?

 In addition, businesses of individuals need to consider the negative effects that the actions of a person or business can create for others due to a poor social credit score.

 For example, engaging with companies that have a low social credit score (such as those that are ‘blacklisted’) can reduce one’s own social credit score.
 In addition, if an individual with a poor social credit rating opens a business, the business may automatically begin with a low social credit score.

 The majority of megacities and mid-sized cities in China have already implemented a trial period of the social credit system.
 There are many ways to lose points and lower one’s social credit score, depending on the city where the offense takes place.
 Some of the more trivial score-lowering actions include: